mne-tools/mne-python/doc/overview/cookbook.rst

-SSP-based rejection is often done using the :func:`mne.preprocessing.compute_proj_ecg` and :func:`mne.preprocessing.compute_proj_eog` methods, see :ref:`ssp-api` section for more information.
+SSP-based rejection is often done using the :func:`mne.preprocessing.compute_proj_ecg` and :func:`mne.preprocessing.compute_proj_eog` methods, see :ref:`tut-projectors-background` and :ref:`tut-artifact-ssp` for more information.

 ICA
 ###